KaliumPuceon/GridRP/README.md

 Use - and = to zoom out and in

+left click a block to change it to void

-Click a block to change it to void. (that's all it does right now)
+right click a block to change it back to grass

 Use r to reload the tiles to blank